provider image

 5. Grapefruit juice

 Grapefruit juice can interact with several medications, and Nurtec ODT is one of them.
-Like the previous medications, grapefruit and grapefruit juice can block an enzyme in your body, which raises Nurtec ODT levels.
+Like the previous medications, grapefruit and grapefruit juice can block an enzyme in your body, which leads to higher Nurtec ODT levels.

 It’s best to avoid consuming grapefruit and grapefruit juice often or in large amounts while you’re taking Nurtec ODT.
 If grapefruit is a regular part of your diet, talk to your prescriber about a different migraine medication.